Hoohm/dropSeqPipe/README.md

 sample2_R1.fastq.gz
 sample2_R2.fastq.gz
 ```
+*Note: In DropSeq or ScrbSeq you expect a paired sequencing.
+R1 will hold the information of your barcode and UMI, R2 will hold the 3' end of the captured gene.*

 * fraction is the fraction of reads per cell you expect.
 This is to find the bend in the knee plot.
 Tweaking it changes where you cut and decides which are valid STAMPs and which are not.
 0.001 is a good place to start testing.
 * expected_cells is the amount of cells you expect from your sample.